 New York City resident Eladia Duchimaza first sued California-based Niagara Bottling in July 2021, after she purchased several packs of Kirkland Signature brand bottled water.
 Niagara Bottling, the largest private label bottled water company in North America, produces the water for Costco.

 The bottles were labeled as “100% recyclable,” but she argued in her lawsuit that most of the plastic she purchased would not end up getting recycled, citing statistics from media reports, activist groups such as Greenpeace, and others.
-Additionally, she alleged that the claims were misleading because the BOPP label film and PP caps aren’t recyclable in her region.
+Additionally, she alleged that the claims were misleading because the biaxially-oriented polypropylene (BOPP) label film and polypropylene (PP) caps aren’t recyclable in her region.

 Seeking class-action status, she sued in U.S. District Court for the Southern District of New York (Niagara succeeded in getting that July 2021 complaint tossed out, leading Duchimaza to file an amended complaint in October 2021).
 Duchimaza cited state laws covering deceptive and unfair trade practices, false advertising, fraud and other claims.
 Some of those laws incorporate the Federal Trade Commission’s Green Guides, which cover products’ environmental sustainability marketing claims.

-Bottled water is covered by New York’s container deposit program, but the lawsuit focused on the inability of materials recovery facility (MRF) to sort and recover all PET bottles and components of bottles.
+Bottled water is covered by New York’s container deposit program, but the lawsuit focused on the inability of MRFs to sort and recover all PET bottles and components of bottles.

 Among its numerous arguments seeking to get the case tossed out, Ontario, Calif.-based Niagara Bottling claimed that its marketing language complies with the Green Guides and the claims would not deceive a reasonable consumer.